Special Cup winner for Bambry

 “I think he hangs towards other horses, so I just asked Robbie to get a little bit of a break on them, and he rode an absolute ripper of a race.
 I knew that if he got a bit of a lead on them coming around the turn and he ran straight, he’d be pretty hard to peg back and that was the case.”

-“We'll just take it as it comes and see how his blood readings come up later in the week.
-He's still a baby mentally but he'll let us know if to back up or not,” Bambry said.
+“We’ll just take it as it comes and see how his blood readings come up later in the week.
+He’s still a baby mentally but he’ll let us know if he’s ready to back up or not,” Bambry said.

 “He doesn’t like the rain either so once the rains come he’ll go out for a good break.
 He’s got a lot of ability and in six months’ time I think we’ll see an even better horse.”